 Check the type and quality of filters are in accordance with the drawing.

 1) Panel Filters: flat or corrugated media are normally fitted within the unit prior to shipping.

-2) Bag Filters: along with pre-filters ( if any ) are normally shipped in closed carton boxes, as supplied by the filter manufacturer, to avoid any collection of dust and loss of efficiency prior to commissioning.
+2) Bag Filters: pre-filters ( if any ) are normally shipped in closed carton boxes, as supplied by the filter manufacturer, to avoid any collection of dust and loss of efficiency prior to commissioning.
 Each bag filter is housed within a special holding frame with the necessary locking spring to ensure proper sealing.
 A bank of such special frames ( quantity depends on the type and airflow ) is assembled within the peripheral aluminum framework of each bag filter section.
 The entire assembly along with the pre-filter must be locked with four springs to ensure no leakage of air.

-3) Automating roll filters have two headers, one houses the clean spool, while the other dirty spool, which is driven by a geared motor and chain drive actuated by differential pressure (D.P.) switch.
+3) Automating roll filters have two headers, one house the clean spool, while the other dirty spool, which is driven by a geared motor and chain drive actuated by differential pressure (D.P.) switch.
 Normally filter media and D.P. switch are supplied loose for site installation.
 For assembly, the filter media roll is mounted on the clean spool header, taken along the guide channel through the working section, and locked to the dirty (driving) spool.
 D.P. switch must be installed and connected to the control panel.